greenm01/ec4x/docs/ec4x_specs.md

 4. Final Effective ELI Level:
    - Combine the effective ELI level with the mesh network modifier to determine the final effective ELI level for the detection roll.
 The max is ELI5.

-Starbases operate as independent ELI units and do not benefit from modifiers.
+**Starbases operate as independent ELI units and receive a +2 ELI modifier against spy scouts.**

 **Step 2: Randomized Detection Roll Process**